 Each hazard perception test clip will have at least one actual hazard – none of the clips are trying to trip you up – so if you reach the end of a clip without clicking, you’ve missed the hazard and lost your score for that clip.

-While it may sound daunting, you only need a score of 67 out of 100 to pass your hazard perception test, so there’s plenty of opportunity to not be as quick off the mark as you’d like.
+While it may sound daunting, you only need a score of 67 out of 100 to pass your hazard perception test (at the time of writing), so there’s plenty of opportunity to not be as quick off the mark as you’d like.
 As long as you spot the hazards and respond within an appropriate amount of time, you’ll pass.

 *Did You Know?
 HGV Training Network has over 200 5-star reviews from satisfied HGV learners on Google?
 All of whom passed their hazard perception test with flying colours!
 Click here to read some of our amazing reviews!